-1. Biofeedback.
+- 1. Biofeedback. - 2.
+Medical and surgical treatment of snoring, except when provided as a part of treatment for documented obstructive sleep apnea.

-- 2. Medical and surgical treatment of snoring, except when provided as a part of treatment for documented obstructive sleep apnea. - 3.
-Rehabilitation services and Manipulative Treatment to improve general physical conditions that are provided to reduce potential risk factors, where significant therapeutic improvement is not expected, including routine, long-term or maintenance/preventive treatment. - 4.
+- 3. Rehabilitation services and Manipulative Treatment to improve general physical conditions that are provided to reduce potential risk factors, where significant therapeutic improvement is not expected, including routine, long-term or maintenance/preventive treatment. - 4.
 Habilitative services or therapies for the purpose of general well-being or condition in the absence of a disabling condition. - 5.
-Outpatient cognitive rehabilitation therapy except as Medically Necessary following traumatic brain Injury or cerebral vascular accident. - 6.
-Speech therapy to treat stuttering, stammering, or other articulation disorders. - 7.
-Rehabilitation services for speech therapy, except when required for treatment of a speech impairment or speech dysfunction that results from Injury, stroke, cancer, Congenital Anomaly or Autism Spectrum Disorder as identified under Rehabilitation Services Outpatient Therapy and Manipulative Treatment in Section 6, Additional Coverage Details. - 8.
+Speech therapy to treat stuttering, stammering, or other articulation disorders. - 6.
+Rehabilitation services for speech therapy, except when required for treatment of a speech impairment or speech dysfunction that results from Injury, stroke, cancer, Congenital Anomaly or Autism Spectrum Disorder as identified under Rehabilitation Services Outpatient Therapy and Manipulative Treatment in Section 6, Additional Coverage Details. - 7.
 Excision or elimination of hanging skin on any part of the body.
-Examples include plastic surgery procedures called abdominoplasty and brachioplasty. - 9.
+Examples include plastic surgery procedures called abdominoplasty and brachioplasty. - 8.
 Stand-alone multi-disciplinary tobacco cessation programs.
 These are programs that usually include health care providers specializing in tobacco cessation and may include a psychologist, social worker or other licensed or certified professionals.
-The programs usually include intensive psychological support, behavior modification techniques and medications to control cravings. - 10.
-Chelation therapy, except to treat heavy metal poisoning. - 11.
-Physiological modalities and procedures that result in similar or redundant therapeutic effects when performed on the same body region during the same visit or office encounter. - 12.
-The following treatments for obesity: - Non-surgical treatment of obesity, even if for morbid obesity. - Surgical treatment of obesity even if there is a diagnosis of morbid obesity. - 13.
-Medical and surgical treatment of excessive sweating (hyperhidrosis). - 14.
-Services for the evaluation and treatment of temporomandibular joint syndrome (TMJ), whether the services are considered to be medical or dental in nature. - 15.
+The programs usually include intensive psychological support, behavior modification techniques and medications to control cravings. - 9.
+Chelation therapy, except to treat heavy metal poisoning. - 10.
+Physiological modalities and procedures that result in similar or redundant therapeutic effects when performed on the same body region during the same visit or office encounter. - 11.
+The following treatments for obesity: - Non-surgical treatment of obesity, even if for morbid obesity. - Surgical treatment of obesity even if there is a diagnosis of morbid obesity. - 12.
+Medical and surgical treatment of excessive sweating (hyperhidrosis). - 13.
+Services for the evaluation and treatment of temporomandibular joint syndrome (TMJ), whether the services are considered to be medical or dental in nature. - 14.
 Breast reduction surgery that is determined to be a Cosmetic Procedure.